eyagargah/URL-shortening-API-landing-page/README.md

-# Frontend Mentor - Shortly URL shortening API Challenge solution
+# Frontend Mentor - ShortURL URL shortening API Challenge solution

-This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+This is a solution to the [ShortURL URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).

 ## Table of contents